-This month the Full Moon is on the 19th.
-The Moon rises around 17:30 in the North East.
-This months Full Moon is also know as The Snow Moon.
-This month the full Moon is also a Supermoon, scroll down the page to find out more about Supermoons!
+This month the Full Moon is on the 16th.
+The Moon rises around 21:50 in the South East.
+This months Full Moon is also know as The Buck Moon.

 If you manage to catch a full moon as it rises above the horizon it will appear to look much bigger.
 Check out the video further down the page that explains why!

 This image is a screen shot from Stellarium, a fantastic piece of free software.

 THE NEXT SUPERMOON ISN'T UNTIL 2020 NOW!